litchipi/website/data/blog/rust/containers_in_rust/part6.md

 ### Dividing the admin powers

-Linux capabilities are a way to divide the almighty `administrator` role with supreme powers over the machine into a set of limited powers controlling isolated systems and processes of the system.
+Linux capabilities are a way to divide the almighty `root` role with supreme powers over the machine into a set of limited powers controlling isolated systems and processes of the system.

 Those "isolated powers" include:

 - Modifying owner / permission of a file (`CAP_CHOWN`)
 - Using / setting the system time (`CAP_SYS_TIME`)
 - Extensive use of the system resources (`CAP_SYS_RESOURCE`)